 Know Which Types of Deaths Receive Benefits

-To receive death benefits from workers comp, the death must be linked to an injury or illness that is undoubtedly work-related.
+To receive death benefits from NC workers comp, the death must be linked to an injury or illness that is work-related.

 The death doesn’t have to occur on the job.
-If an injury on the job causes months of hospitalization that leads to death, this is often considered an eligible case.
-There may be statutes of limitations should the death happen too many years on.
+If an injury on the job causes months of hospitalization that leads to death, it may be an eligible case.
+There may be statutes of limitations that apply.

-Another condition that is eligible for benefits is linked to work-related poisoning or illness that happens over a longer period.
-If an employee unknowingly worked with dangerous chemicals or materials, they could die from a slow poisoning.
-This makes them eligible for benefits.
+Benefits linked to work-related poisoning or illness that happens over a longer period, are more complicated.
+If an employee worked with dangerous chemicals or materials, passing away from a slow poisoning.
+Pre-existing conditions do not necessarily disqualify death benefits.

 Payments Will Vary